For you created my inmost being;

 Learning to trust in God also means that we have the privilege to grow close to God and know Him personally as the disciples of Jesus did.
 (While the parenting journey gives all parents this privilege, I’d like to think that parents with special-needs children have the opportunity to surrender a little more frequently and deeply.)

+We know that God does not make mistakes, nor will He ever overlook us in our troubles.
 One day, we may know fully why God has allowed this trial to befall us.
 For now, we can only guess at some of the reasons why, as we experience God’s abundant gifts of grace along our journey.
-And we can hold on to the hope that “all things work together for good, for those who are called according to his purpose” (Romans 8:28).
+And, we can hold on to the hope that “in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28).

 When we focus our hope on our children and how they can improve or what they can achieve, it limits us in many ways.
+But when we focus our hope on God, we are set free.
+Free from worry, anxiety, depression, and a fear of the future.